ballerina-platform/ballerina-distribution/examples/table-types/table_types.md

 Compared to maps,
 - the key is part of the value rather than being separate.
 - the type of the key is not restricted to string.
-- The order of the members is preserved.
+- the order of the members is preserved.

 ::: code table_types.bal :::